-- Employees should also be provided with information regarding what to do if a shooter does appear, so this should be included in your jobsite's Emergency Action Plan as well. - Studies have shown that if a location is "under attack," the best options for survival are "run," "hide," and "fight"... in that order, which is why everyone needs to know where their closest exits are. - If there is no good way to escape, the next alternative is to "hide".
-A room with a door to lock or barricade is best. - Shut off the lights and turn off any sources of noise, such as a radio or television, which would attract a shooter's attention. - If closing themselves in a room isn't possible, hiding behind a large piece of equipment or other object is the next best thing. - They should try to find something heavy and solid, that looks like it could stop a bullet. - If it can be done without the shooter hearing, 911 should be called as soon as possible. - The police need to be advised that there is an "active shooter situation", where your jobsite is located and where the shooter appears to be. - Then everyone's phones should be put on "vibrate" or shut off.
+- Employees need to be provided with information regarding what to do if a shooter does appear, so this should be included in your facility's Emergency Action Plan as well. - Studies have shown that if a facility is "under attack," the best options for survival are "run," "hide," and "fight... in that order, which is why everyone needs to know where their closest exits are. - If there is no good way to escape, the next best alternative is to hide.
+It's best to find a room where you can close and lock or barricade the door.
+Employees should be told to... - Shut off the lights and turn off any sources of noise, such as a radio or television, that would attract a shooter's attention. - If closing themselves in a room isn't possible, hiding behind a large piece of equipment or furniture is the next best thing. - They should try to find something heavy and solid, that looks like it could stop a bullet. - If it can be done without the shooter hearing, 911 should be called as soon as possible. - The police need to be advised that there is an "active shooter situation", where your facility is located and where the shooter appears to be. - Then everyone's phones should be put on "vibrate" or shut off.

-- If "running" or "hiding" are not viable options, employees should be prepared to fight. - People are often reluctant to consider this, but the alternative can be to surrender your life to the shooter, so they need to know some of the "basics". - The shooter should be attacked with whatever weapons are available...a piece of wood, a pipe, even your fists. - Blows should be aimed at the shooter's face, eyes, neck, shoulders and arms.
-If there are multiple people in the area everyone should attack the shooter together. - Once a shooter is subdued, everyone should run to safety. - Information about how employees should relate to the police as they arrive at your jobsite should be included in your Emergency Action Plan too. - The police will have only "sketchy" information about the situation, and it will not necessarily be clear to them as to "who's who". - Employees should always put their hands in the air, empty and with their fingers spread, when they approach responding officers. - The police will want to know as much as people can tell them about the situation, but the conversations will need to be brief. - Any questions that they have need to be answered quickly and concisely. - Once they have "debriefed" everyone, people should move to a "safe" area and stay out of the police's way.
+- If "running" or "hiding" are not viable options, employees should be prepared to fight. - People are often reluctant to consider this, but the alternative can be to surrender your life to the shooter, so they need to know some of the "basics". - The shooter should be attacked with whatever weapons are available... a letter opener, a pipe, even your fists. - Blows should be aimed at the shooter's face, eyes, neck, shoulders and arms.
+If there are multiple people in the area, everyone should attack the shooter together. - Once the shooter is subdued, everyone should run to safety. - Information about how employees should relate to the police as they arrive at your facility should be included in your Emergency Action Plan too. - The police will have only "sketchy" information about the situation, and it will not necessarily be clear to them as to "who's who". - Employees should always put their hands in the air, empty and with their fingers spread, when they approach responding officers. - The police will want to know as much as people can tell them about the situation, but the conversations will need to be brief. - Any questions that they have need to be answered quickly and concisely. - Once they have "debriefed" everyone, people should move to a "safe" area and stay out of the police's way.